eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ### Service

-Direct asynchronous communication between _Vehicle Apps_ and Vehicle Services is facilitated via the [gRPC](https://grpc.io) protocol.
+Direct asynchronous communication between _Vehicle Apps_ and _Vehicle Services_ is facilitated via the [gRPC](https://grpc.io) protocol.

-The SDK has its own `Service` base class, which provides a convenience API layer to access the exposed methods of exactly one gRPC endpoint of a Vehicle Service or another _Vehicle App_.
+The SDK has its own `Service` base class, which provides a convenience API layer to access the exposed methods of exactly one gRPC endpoint of a _Vehicle Service_ or another _Vehicle App_.
 Please see the [Middleware Integration](#middleware-integration) section for more details.

 ### DataPoint

 `DataPoint` is the base class for all data points.
-It corresponds to sensors/actuators in VSS or telemetry / properties in DTDL.
+It corresponds to sensors/actuators/attributes in VSS or telemetry/properties in DTDL.

-Data points are the signals that are typically emitted by Vehicle Services.
+Data points are the signals that are typically emitted by _Vehicle Services_ or _Data Providers_.

 The representation of a data point is a path starting with the root model, e.g.: